 - 1. (Strong scaling analysis.)
 Choose a value of k for which your code runs on one processor in a reasonable amount of time, say 30 seconds to a minute.
-Run your code for this k with p = 1, 4, 8, 12, 16, and 32.
+Run your code for this k with p = 1, 4, 8, 12, 16, 32, and 64.
+(Note that for p = 64 you'll be using two nodes of Comet.)
 For each run, report the running time and the parallel efficiency.
 Make plots of the running time versus p, and of the parallel efficiency versus p. - 2.
 (Weak scaling analysis.)
 Change your program to do only 100 iterations of the CG loop, to make the experiments in this part run faster.
-Now choose a starting value of k to use for p=1, possibly the same k as above.
-Run your code for p=1, 4, 8, 12, 16, and 32, but this time use a different k for each p, chosen so that k is (nearly) proportional to \sqrt{p} .
-Since both total memory and total work scale as $n=k^2$, this implies that the memory required per processor and the work done per processor will remain constant as you increase p.
+Now choose a starting value of k to use for p = 1, possibly the same k as above.
+Run your code for p = 1, 4, 8, 12, 16, 32, and 64, but this time use a different k for each p, chosen so that k is (nearly) proportional to \sqrt{p} .
+Since both total memory and total work scale as $n = k^2$, this implies that the memory required per processor and the work done per processor will remain constant as you increase p.
 This is called weak scaling.
 Again, report the running time and the parallel efficiency for each run, and make the same plots you did for the previous experiment.
+You may want to run this experiment for even larger values of p.

-3. Change your program to do only 10 iterations of the main CG loop, and then do the most detailed analysis possible with the Triton performance tools (TAU and paraprof or pprof).
+3. Change your program to do only 10 iterations of the main CG loop, and then do the most detailed analysis you can with the Comet performance tools (TAU and paraprof or pprof).
 Make plots of the results.